Best Phlebotomy Schools in West Virginia

 • Exam preparation for national certification

-• Job placement assistance for graduates
+• career services assistance for graduates

 A good program should give you both classroom and clinical experience, and enough supervised procedures to feel confident on the job.

-Top Accredited Phlebotomy Schools in West Virginia
+Top accredited Phlebotomy schools in West Virginia

 The following schools and training centers have phlebotomy programs recognized in the state.
 Contact each for the most current tuition rates, schedules, and admission requirements.